 Customer prospecting is an essential component of your SaaS company’s overall growth strategy.
 Done right, it can facilitate fast rates of growth.
 Done wrong, it can drain valuable time and resources, and end up costing your company far more than it generates.

-Today I’m looking at how to do smarter customer prospecting, to complement your inbound marketing strategy, and help your SaaS company grow.
+Today I’m looking at how to do smarter customer prospecting, to complement your SaaS marketing strategy, and help your company grow.

 When to do Customer Prospecting